csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 abroad for a while?
 Do it.
 Want to build up your profile?
 Go speak at a conference.
 Want to work in an unfamiliar environment?
 Put yourself there.

-I always said I’d never do any public speaking—I was terrified of the thought of it—but when someone approached me and asked if I’d like to give it a shot, I took that opportunity.
+I always said I’d never do any public speaking — I was terrified of the thought of it — but when someone approached me and asked if I’d like to give it a shot, I took that opportunity.
 I said yes, put myself out of my comfort zone, and have never looked back.